technicalanxiety/technicalanxiety/src/content/backlog/beyond-azure-monitor-pt1.md

 The `businessHours` datatable defines when you care most about performance.
 The `maintenanceWindows` datatable excludes planned work.
 The threshold adjusts dynamically: 70% during business hours when users are impacted, 85% off-hours when you have more tolerance.

-The `['Sample Count'] >= 3` filter eliminates momentary spikes.
-If CPU isn't sustained across multiple samples in a 5-minute window, it's probably not worth waking someone up.
+The `['Sample Count'] >= 3` filter is the difference between actionable alerts and noise.
+A single sample above threshold means nothing.
+Three consecutive samples in a five-minute window means something is actually happening.
+I've watched this one filter cut alert volume by 40% without missing a single real incident.

 **Adapt for your environment:**

-- Modify the business hours datatable for your actual schedule
+- Modify the business hours datatable for your actual schedule (and remember, global teams mean business hours might be 24/7 for some systems)
-- Pull maintenance windows from a config table or external source instead of hardcoding
+- Pull maintenance windows from a config table or external source instead of hardcoding.
+Azure Storage with `externaldata()` works well here
 - Adjust thresholds based on your SLAs and operational tolerance
-- Consider adding tier-based thresholds (production vs. dev vs. test)
+- Consider adding tier-based thresholds.
+Production at 70%, dev at 90%.
+Not everything deserves the same sensitivity

 ---

 ### Pattern: Dynamic Baselines

 Static thresholds assume your environment never changes.
+That assumption is wrong the moment you deploy it.

+I spent years setting CPU thresholds at 80% because that's what the documentation said.
+Then I'd watch those thresholds fire constantly on systems that ran hot by design, and never fire on systems where 60% was actually a crisis.
+The threshold wasn't wrong.
+The assumption that one number fits every system was wrong.

+In public cloud, this gets worse.
+You're paying for compute whether you use it or not.
+Systems *should* run hot.
+That's efficiency, not a problem.
+The question isn't "is CPU high?"
+The question is "is user experience degrading?"
+Static thresholds can't answer that.
+Dynamic baselines can.

 Dynamic baselines learn what's normal and alert on deviation.
+Your Monday 9am is different from your Saturday 3am.
+A query that knows that is a query that earns trust.

 ```kusto
 // Dynamic baseline calculation for application response times